 3 Highly Effective Ways for Startups to Drive Targeted Traffic to Their Business

 This article will discuss the three most effective ways to drive targeted traffic to your early stage startup website or app.

 1- Buy Targeted Traffic

 Any startup needs some instant traffic in the beginning, so buying traffic is a must.
-The first thing that may come in your mind is PPC, but as a fact of the matter, Adwords, Facebook ads etc. need precision, knowledge and considerable amount of work to increase, reach, acquire users, grow and develop.
+The first thing that may come to your mind is PPC, but as a fact of the matter, Adwords, Facebook ads, etc. need precision, knowledge and a considerable amount of work to increase, reach, acquire users, grow and develop.
 Without sound PPC knowledge and strategy, it is very obvious that you will be paying high amounts of money (bids) for traffic that has a very low conversion.

 If you want an expert to do it for you, his fee will drain your marketing budget more, leaving less amount for advertising.

 The best way for startups is to buy initial targeted traffic from platforms like TrafficJunky.
 It’s, easy, simple, and more intuitive.
 The self-serve interface allows you to drive highly targeted traffic using advanced targeting options, i.e. you can target people based on geographic location, the time when they are more active, and can manually select websites with the highest traffic to advertise on.

 Stacking up 2.2 billion ad impressions with more than 140 million visitors on a daily basis, I am sure, TrafficJunky can help you bring your initial user base as the conversion rate from such platforms is way higher than regular PPC alternatives.

 Since it works on the CPM model, you get more impressions and a wider reach within a limited budget.
 Though it’s already cost-effective, you can have more control simply by setting a daily maximum budget.